-The usual suggestion parents give each other to help their children make friends is to put them in an organized activity — a team, a class, or scouts.
+The usual suggestion parents give each other to help their ADHD kids make friends is to put them in an organized activity — a team, a class, or scouts.
 This is helpful, but it's only the first step.
 Research shows that organized activities by themselves don't improve friendships.
 Take these steps and your child will have more fun, more play dates, and lasting friendships.

 Organized Activities in Your Neighborhood